opencinemac/occlib-py/zdocs/source/index.rst

 ------------

 Strict pep8 and Black adherence, while useful in many ways to the organization, can be annoying and distracting to individual engineers.
-To help with this, the islelib template comes with tools to re-format your code for you.
+To help with this, the occlib template comes with tools to re-format your code for you.

 To re-format your code, type: ::